 Cross-clip consonant production.

-To check whether our adapted VMS estimates likely reflect children’s stable consonant production, we leverage our day-long data to build a second, novel measure of stable consonant production: cross-clip consonant production.
-The logic of this secondary measure is that, if children stably produce a consonant, they will be found to do so spontaneously across much of their waking day.
-Because our clips are derived from random points throughout a very long (typically 8–11-hour) audio recording, we could create a fairly strict estimate in hopes of reconstructing which consonants children consistently produce across multiple contexts (vs. those they temporarily produce or produce in limited contexts).
-A consonant was defined as having cross-clip stability if it appeared at least once in at least four of the nine annotated clips.
+To check whether our adapted VMS estimates actually reflect children’s stable consonant production, we leverage our day-long data to build a second, novel measure of stable consonant production: cross-clip consonant production.
+The logic of this secondary measure is that, if children stably produce a consonant, they will be found to do so spontaneously across different hours of their waking day.
+Because our clips are derived from random points throughout a very long (typically 8–11-hour) audio recording, we could create a fairly strict scheme for reconstructing which consonants children consistently produce across multiple contexts (vs. those they temporarily produce or produce in limited contexts).
+A consonant was defined as having “cross-clip stability” if it appeared at least once in at least four of the nine annotated clips.
 Using this definition, we counted the number of cross-clip consonants per child (Appendix Tables 1 and 2).
 This secondary measure of stability highly correlates with our adapted VMS score (Pearson’s r(30) = 0.82 [0.66, 0.91], p = <.001) suggesting that the primary analysis, based on VMS, likely reflects information about children’s stable early consonant productions.
-Further, when we run the same statistical models as reported for VMS in the main text, only using cross-clip consonant count as our dependent measure rather than VMS, we find qualitatively identical results as we do our VMS measure (Appendix Table 3).
+Further, when we run the same statistical models as reported for VMS in the main text, only this time using cross-clip consonant count as our dependent measure rather than VMS, we find qualitatively identical results as we do our VMS measure (Appendix Table 3).
 We take this analysis as encouraging evidence that the adapted VMS scores and analyses reported in the main text do reflect children’s early consonant productions, despite our limited sample and departure from past VMS-estimation methods.
+The figure below shows the correlation between number of cross-clip consonants (y-axis) and VMS count (x-axis) for each recording in the dataset, separated by language group (Tseltal in blue, Yélî Dnye in yellow).